tylerlutz/AngularJSAssignment5Part2/_posts/2016-02-08-angularjs-basics.markdown

 <br />

 <h3>Summary</h3>
 This tutorial is finally complete.
 You now have a simple AngularJS web application that pulls data from an external JSON file and displays it to a web page.
 The list is also searchable using the power of AngularJS filters.
-To view the source code in its entirety, view the <a href="https://github.com/tylerlutz/AngularJSAssignment5Part1">GitHub repo</a>.
-For more information on AngularJS, check out the <a href="https://docs.angularjs.org/">AngularJS Doc</a>.
+To view the source code in its entirety, view the <a href="https://github.com/tylerlutz/AngularJSAssignment5Part1" target="_blank">GitHub repo</a>.
+For more information on AngularJS, check out the <a href="https://docs.angularjs.org/" target="_blank">AngularJS Doc</a>.

 [jekyll-docs]: http://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll